Clear Secure: Revenue

-The company charges its customers $189 per year for a premium program named CLEAR Plus, however, it can be lowered if the user is a member of Delta SkyMiles®, United MileagePlus®, or holds an American Express Centurion, Platinum, or Green Card.
-This Membership allows them to skip past long lines, no matter if they are at a stadium, an arena, or an airport.
-By expanding and diversifying their locations, CLEAR also receives additional revenue from sports teams, who pay licensing fees.
+The company charges its customers $199 per year for a premium program named CLEAR Plus, however, it can be lowered if the user is a member of Delta SkyMiles, United MileagePlus, or holds an American Express Centurion, Platinum, or Green Card.
+This membership allows them to potentially skip long lines, whether they are at a stadium, an arena, or an airport.
+By expanding and diversifying their locations, Clear also receives additional revenue from sports teams, who pay licensing fees.